-- (d) 20 feet from private internal roads; except at intersections where the setback shall be 35'; said setback measured from the edge of the cartway to the building. - (e) 10 feet from off-street parking areas; however, a driveway which leads to an individual unit shall be exempt from this setback. - (f) 100 feet from non-residential uses on adjacent properties. - (7) Residential housing mix.
-In order to assure a diversity of residential housing types, no more than 50% of the total units shall be constructed in low-rise or mid-rise structures. - (8) Lot configuration.
+- (d) 20 feet from private internal roads; except at intersections where the setback shall be 35'; said setback measured from the edge of the cartway to the building. - (e) 10 feet from off-street parking areas; however, a driveway which leads to an individual unit shall be exempt from this setback. - (f) 100 feet from adjacent property either developed or zoned for non-residential use. - (7) Residential housing mix.
+In order to assure a diversity of residential housing types, no more than 50% of the total units shall be constructed in either low-rise or mid-rise structures or any combination thereof, subject to the limitations of subsection 145-87.4.A(11). - (8) Lot configuration.
 Lot sizes and dimensions may be freely disposed and arranged in conformity with the overall density standards herein.
 However, said design shall be in accordance with good planning practices and shall be subject to Board approval. - (9) Buffer requirements.
 A 50' buffer strip, designed in accordance with the requirements of Article XXVI, shall be required between proposed residential uses and all existing non-residential uses on adjacent properties, as well as along Route 130 and the railroad.
 Roads and parking access roads may cross a setback or buffer area. - (10) Minimum distance between buildings.
 30 feet between structures which exceed 2 stories; 20 feet between all other atached structures.
-Detached single family residential structures, except zero-lot-line units, shall have a minimum side yard of five (5) feet.
+Detached single family residential structures, except zerolot-line units, shall have a minimum side yard of five (5) feet.
 Zero-lot-line units shall have a minimum side yard of ten (10) feet on one side. - (11) Maximum residential building height.
 Residential building heights shall conform to the following schedule:

-Building Type Maximum Height Midrise 60'
+Building Type Maximum Height

+Midrise 60'

+Lowrise 50'

-Lowrise 50' All other residential 40'
+All other residential 40'

-However, no more than 40% of the total residential units shall be in buildings which exceed 3 stories in height.
+However, no more than 40% of the total residential units shall be in midrise buildings which exceed 50' in height.

 - (12) Maximum number of units per structure: 30 units for two-story buildings; 40 units for 3 story buildings excluding low-rise buildings; 75 units for low-rise buildings; and 150 units for mid-rise buildings. - (13) Variation in setback.
-Front building elevations shall have a minimum four foot variation in front building line every four horizontal units; and rear building lines shall vary 4 every six horizontal units. - (14) Signs.
-Each development shall be permitted one identification sign along each access road into the development.
-Such sign must generally conform to the design of the proposed project and shall not exceed 50 square feet in area.
-If more than one development is located off of a road, the total square footage of all signs shall not exceed 120 square feet.
+Front building elevations shall have a minimum four foot variation in front building line every four horizontal units; and rear building lines shall vary 4' every six horizontal units. - (14) Signs.
+Each individual residential and non-residential section of a development shall be permitted one identification sign along each access road into the development.
+Such sign must conscribe conform to the design of the proposed